Black Panther (character): 1990s

 McGregor later teamed with artist Dwayne Turner in the square-bound miniseries Black Panther: Panther's Prey (September 1990 – March 1991).

-Writer Christopher Priest's and penciller Mark Texeira's 1998 series Black Panther vol. 3 re-invented the character.
+While the project received some critical accolades, the character did not appear again for several years.

+Writer Christopher Priest's and penciller Mark Texeira's 1998 series Black Panther vol. 3 re-invented the character, initially under the Marvel Knights imprint.
+Priest was the first Black creator to become an editor at Marvel.
+Priest believed that the Black Panther had been misused in the years after his initial creation by Lee and Kirby, and that he had developed a reputation as a dull "also-ran" with no evident powers.
+To reinvent the character, he emphasized Black Panther's role as a monarch of a technologically advanced independent nation, and hence one of the most powerful figures in the Marvel universe.
 Scholar Todd Steven Burroughs describes the new vision for the Black Panther as "a combination of Frank Miller's Batman and South African president Nelson Mandela."
-Priest was the first Black creator to become an editor at Marvel.
+Priest's initial concept was inspired by Batman, but also by one of Batman's nemeses, Ra's al Ghul, the mysterious leader of a League of Assassins.
+Priest believed this "fearsome African warrior" would simply be too intimidating for the Marvel universe.
+Priest introduced the character of Everett K. Ross, a State Department attorney, as a device for reader identification: "I realized I could use Ross to bridge the gap between the African culture that the Black Panther mythos is steeped in and the predominantly white readership that Marvel sells to."
+Influenced by Chris Claremont and Frank Miller, he aimed to introduce moral ambiguity and political complexity to the world of Black Panther.
+Priest also envisioned the series as a political satire, comparing it to The West Wing.
+In Priest's characterization, T'Challa actually joined the Avengers in order to spy on them, protecting Wakanda's national interests.
 Inspired by the Eddie Murphy film Coming to America, Priest and his artists returned to the fundamental sovereignty of Wakanda.
 He revisited Erik Killmonger and other characters introduced in "Panther's Rage", together with new characters such as State Department attorney Everett Ross and the Dora Milaje, the Panther's female bodyguards.
 In their original characterization, the Dora Milaje are beautiful teenage girls who are, officially speaking, the Panther's potential wives.
 Dora Milaje is said to translate from Hausa to "adored ones".

-The Priest-Texeira series was under the Marvel Knights imprint in its first year.
-Priest's initial concept was inspired by Batman but also one of Batman's nemeses, Ra's al Ghul, the mysterious leader of a League of Assassins.
-Priest believed this "fearsome African warrior" would simply be too intimidating for the Marvel universe.
-Priest says the device of Ross's character contributed greatly to his ability to write the series: "I realized I could use Ross to bridge the gap between the African culture that the Black Panther mythos is steeped in and the predominantly white readership that Marvel sells to."
-He added his opinion that the Black Panther had been misused in the years after his initial creation by Lee and Kirby.
-Priest believed Black Panther was generally considered a dull "also-ran" with no evident powers.

-To reinvent the character, he emphasized Black Panther's role as a monarch of a technologically advanced independent nation, and hence one of the most powerful figures in the Marvel universe.
-Influenced by Chris Claremont and Frank Miller, he aimed to introduce moral ambiguity and political complexity to the world of Black Panther.
-Priest also envisioned the series as a political satire, comparing it to The West Wing.
-In Priest's characterization, T'Challa actually joined the Avengers in order to spy on them, protecting Wakanda's national interests.
-Ta-Nehisi Coates has said that Priest "had the classic run on Black Panther, period, and that's gonna be true for a long time."